alexmolas/alexmolas.github.io/_posts/2022-08-27-bayesian-regularization.md

 \theta_{MAP} = \text{argmin}_\theta (y - f(x, \theta))^2 + \alpha |\theta|
 $$

-which is the same minimization problem as the one in the [previous section]((#regularization-as-constraints)).
+which is the same minimization problem as the one in the [previous section](#regularization-as-constraints).
 However, now we can interpret the regularization term as an effect of the prior distribution.
 In fact, this was known from a long time ago, and it was published in a paper by Tibshirani in 1996.

 ![disclaimer](/docs/bayes-lasso/lasso-tibshirani-1996.png){: width="500" height="250"}
 _Figure 2: Tibshirani already explained the same I explained here, but better and with less words.
 Image from [Tibshirani 1996](http://homepages.math.uic.edu/~lreyzin/papers/lasso.pdf)._